Naming a Channel with Beeps: Lower bounds and impossibilities

 Let us consider such a deterministic algorithm~$\cD$ assigning names, and using strings of bits at stations as inputs, these strings being of a fixed length, assigned under a uniform distribution for this length, and such that they result in termination.
-An execution of this algorithm produces a finite binary sequence of bits, where we translate the feedback from the channel round by round, say, with symbol~$1$ representing a beep and symbol~$0$ representing silence.
-Each such a sequence is a binary codeword representing a specific assignment of names.
-These codewords have also a uniform distribution, by the same symmetry argument as used in the proof of Proposition~\ref{pro:lower-bound-on-random-bits}.
-The expected length of a word in this code is the expected time of algorithm~$\cD$.
+An execution of this algorithm produces a ``feedback sequence of bits,'' where we translate the feedback from the channel round by round, say, with symbol~$1$ representing a beep and symbol~$0$ representing silence.
+Each such a feedback sequence translates into a specific assignment of names, because this is the only information shared by all the stations.
+These feedback sequences also have a uniform distribution, by the same symmetry argument as used in the proof of Proposition~\ref{pro:lower-bound-on-random-bits}.
+The expected length of such a feedback sequence is the expected time of algorithm~$\cD$.
 The expected time of algorithm~$\cD$ is therefore at least $\lg n!=\Omega(n\log n)$, by the Shannon's noiseless coding theorem.
-We conclude that, by the Yao's principle, the original randomized Las Vegas algorithm has expected time that is $\Omega(n\log n)$.
+We conclude that, by the Yao's principle, the original randomized Las Vegas algorithm has the expected time that is $\Omega(n\log n)$.

 A similar argument, by the Yao's principle, applies to a Monte Carlo algorithm that is incorrect with a constant probability smaller than~$1/2$.
-The only difference in the argument is that when a given assignment of input sting bits does not result in a proper assignment of names, then either the algorithm continues to work with more bits for an extra time, or terminates with error. \end{proof}
+The only difference in the argument is that when a given assignment of input string bits does not result in a proper assignment of names, then either the algorithm continues to work with more bits for an extra time, or terminates with error. \end{proof}

-Next, we consider facts that hold when the number of stations~$n$ is unknown.
-The following Proposition~\ref{pro:probability-of-error} is about the inevitability of error.
+Next, we consider the case when the number of stations~$n$ is unknown.
+The following Proposition~\ref{pro:probability-of-error} is about the inevitability of error in such situations, which is due to the fact that we cannot compare the number of randomly assigned names to the (unknown) number of computing/communicating agents.
 Intuitively, when two computing/communicating agents generate the same string of bits, then their actions are the same, and so they get the same name assigned.
 In other words, we cannot distinguish the case when there is only one such an agent present from cases when at least two of them work in unison.

+Proposition~\ref{pro:probability-of-error} was formulated in~\cite{ChlebusMT15} for the model of synchronous parallel random-access machine, in which processors communicate among themselves by reading from and writing to shared read-write registers.
+It applies to a synchronous beeping channel, when we understand actions of stations as either beeping or pausing in a round; we include the proof to make the exposition self-contained.